KDE/documentation-docs-krita-org/reference_manual/sharing_krita_logs.rst

 The easiest way to get system information related to Krita is through Krita's GUI.
 Go to  :menuselection:`Help --> Show system information for bug reports`.
 A new dialog will open, showing the content.

+    .. versionchanged:: 4.2.9

+        In versions 4.2.0-4.2.8, this menu entry contains both system information and Krita Usage Log.

 From the file system